-Term 1 Animal Farm - students read the famous George Orwell book and learn about the Russian Revolution.
-Students will also explore techniques of debating and analysing characters.

-Term 2 Chinese Cinderella - students will read this Chinese novel by Adaleine Yen Mah.
-This text explores what it means to be 'different' within your culture and how to overcome adversity.

-- Term 3 Freedom Writers this unit is based around the film 'Freedom Writers' which explores the lives of teenagers learning how to grow up in a multicultural society.
+- Term 1 Animal Farm students read the famous George Orwell novella and learn about the Russian Revolution.
+Students will also explore techniques of debating and analysing characters. - Term 2 Chinese Cinderella students will read this autobiographical novel by Adeline Yen Mah.
+This text explores what it means to be 'different' within your culture and how to overcome adversity. - Term 3 Freedom Writers this unit is based around the film 'Freedom Writers' which explores the lives of teenagers learning how to grow up in a multicultural society.
 Students will practice their writing skills using scenes as a stimulus. - Term 4 Women Who Changed the World students will read extracts about different women from history who have made a significant impact on how we live now.
 Students will complete their own writing pieces and comparisons based on these women. - Term 5 Romeo and Juliet students will read and analyse this classic Shakespeare play.
 This unit will help them to understand the Elizabethan context and roles of individuals whilst Shakespeare was writing, helping with their later GCSEs. - Term 6 Protest Poetry students will explore a range of poems written for the purpose of protesting.
 Students will analyse these poems to see which message is the most powerful and students will write their own protest poetry too.

-- Term 1 One piece of analytical writing about characters/themes studied. - Term 2 One piece of creative writing based around a theme in the novel. - Term 3 One piece of creative writing based around the film. - Term 4 Letter writing and language analysis response. - Term 5 One essay based analysis of a theme/character. - Term 6 One piece of analytical writing based around a poem.
+- Term 1 One piece of analytical writing about characters/themes studied. - Term 2 One piece of analytical writing about characters/themes studied. - Term 3 One piece of creative writing based around the film. - Term 4 Letter writing and language analysis response. - Term 5 One essay based analysis of a theme/character. - Term 6 One piece of analytical writing based around a poem.